HiveMint/Organization/PeopleDAO/Incubation_Application.md

 ## 12) What in-kind resources do you need?
 For example, staffing, product development, strategic development, marketing, or dev work.

+- Marketing
+- Smart Contract Auditing
+- Software/Product testing and feedback.
+- Copywriting
-- Marketing, Smart Contract Auditing, Software/Product testing and feedback.
-General strategic advice/feedback around product and marketing.
+- General strategic advice/feedback around product and marketing.

 ## 13) Provide any links to your project